CKsangiacomo/CKeen/documentation/verceldeployments.md

 ### Runtime & Assets (Frozen)
 - Vercel uses Node 20 as declared by `"engines": { "node": "20.x" }`.
 - Dieter assets are served as static files from `apps/app/public/dieter/` produced by **copy-on-build**.
 Symlinks are forbidden.
+- Edge Config writes are prohibited at runtime in P1; all writes happen in CI only.
 ### Additional server env (c-keen-api)
 - `INTERNAL_ADMIN_KEY` — header `x-ckeen-admin` guard for admin endpoints
 - `EDGE_CONFIG` — provisioned by Vercel Edge Config Integration